-Also, you need to ensure the environment is always safe for your chinchilla which includes the room where your chinchilla lives to always remain at ideal temperatures.
+Also, you need to ensure the environment is always safe for your chinchilla, which includes keeping the room where your chinchilla lives at ideal temperatures.

 Besides the potentials for a bite to penetrate the skin easily, you don’t have much to be concerned about if your chinchilla bites you.

 How Hard Do Chinchillas Bite?

-This is tough to answer and will depend on the level of fear and anxiety your chinchilla feels when it decides to bite.
+This is tough to answer and will depend on the level of fear, anxiety and stress your chinchilla feels when it decides to bite.

 Do Chinchillas Bite Often?